Google rejects call for huge Australian media payout

 Mel Silva, Google's managing director for Australia, dismissed such figures as wildly unrealistic.

-"The bulk of our revenue comes not from news queries, but from queries with commercial intent, as when someone searches for 'running shoes' and then clicks on an ad," she said.
+"The bulk of our revenue comes not from news queries, but from queries with commercial intent, as when someone searches for 'running shoes' and then clicks on an ad," she explained.

+Ms Silva also denied ACCC arguments that the tech firms gain significant "indirect benefits" from displaying news since the content draws users to their platforms.

+News "represents only a tiny number of queries" on Google, accounting last year for barely one per cent of actions on Google Search in Australia, she said.

 Google's position bodes ill for negotiations which the ACCC hopes to pursue between Google, Facebook and Australian media companies over a mandatory "code of conduct" governing issues such as revenue sharing, curbing disinformation and protecting user privacy.